 The Event Organizer’s Ultimate Guide to Productivity by Eventbrite and Asana

 According to Forbes, ‘event coordinator’ was the fifth most stressful job of 2017.
-If that describes your job, you may find this ebook useful.
+If that describes your job, you may find this free ebook useful.
 Eventbrite and Asana promise to help you gain more control over your to-do list and improve your time management.

 Thankfully, the ebook has a cheerful design—so you can maybe take your mind off the pressure for a while.

 Featuring bright cyan and lots of white space, the layout is easy on the eyes.
-To top it off, the ebook provides a “getting things done” workflow for event organizers.
+To top it off, the ebook design provides a “getting things done” workflow for event organizers.

 Demystifying Social ROI by Hootsuite

-For marketers trying to understand how to measure social ROI, Hootsuite’s ebook is a good place to start.
+For marketers trying to understand how to measure social ROI, Hootsuite’s free ebook is a good place to start.
 It identifies relevant metrics and steps for measurement.

 The ebook uses gray as a versatile background color that helps emphasize the vibrance of other hues.
 The high contrast between a dark gray background and bright cyan font makes the text more readable, too.